 It's an old cliche that we all know and understand, but to what extent do you really apply it in your business?
 Be honest with yourself, how much is your time worth?

 As a business owner, you can't afford to spend your precious time doing $10/hr work when your hourly output needs to be $50/hr in order to turn a profit with your company each week.
-That's when opportunity management, having a productivity system with regimented rules in place and being willing to hire help comes into play.
+That's when opportunity management, having a productivity system with regimented rules in place, and being willing to hire help comes into play.

+What about picking up checks from clients?
+Entrepreneurs are always in a hurry to get paid, it seems, and again, there's something to be said for building rapport with clients.
 But often, picking up a check may mean the only person you actually speak to is the receptionist at their office.
 Is it really worth an hour of your time to say hello to their receptionist and get paid 1-2 days sooner?
 Just ask them to mail it to you.

 How Much Is Your Time Worth?

+Have you figured it out?
 If not, you should.
 To figure the minimum, figure out how much money you're making per year and divide it by 2,000, which is about how many hours the average person works per year.
 To figure the maximum, consider how much you make for your most productive time—closing a deal, a speaking engagement, billable client time, etc. Somewhere in between, there is the real value of your time.

+Remember—most resources are potentially unlimited.
 There's no limit to how much money you can make (someone can pass up Bill Gates, right?).
-There's no limit (other than self-imposed) as to how many customers you can have, or employees, or locations, or products or anything else.
+There's no limit (other than self-imposed) as to how many customers you can have, or employees or locations or products or anything else.

-But there are only 24 hours a day, 7 days a week, 52 weeks a year, and you have to spend some of that time sleeping, eating, playing, relaxing and growing with yourself, your friends and your family.
+But there are only 24 hours a day, 7 days a week, 52 weeks a year, and you have to spend some of that time sleeping, eating, playing, relaxing and growing with yourself, your friends, and your family.
 Time is an entrepreneur's most precious resource, because it is the only one that is truly scarce.
 Be stingy with it.